MehmetCanq/MehmetCanq/README.md

 <br />

-> "Quality is not an act, it is a habit." — Engineered with precision by Mehmet Can Turan.
+> "Excellence is not an exception, it is a prevailing attitude." — Initializing Neural Core...